 More specifically, the thyroid gland produces two hormones.
 These hormones are known as T3 and T4.
 Although the thyroid gland makes more T4, the T3 hormone is more potent.
 Most thyroid hormones bind to other molecules in your blood – and are thus inactive – but some of these hormones jostle about freely in your blood, and can thus get work done by themselves.

 If the thyroid gland regulates your metabolism, then what is it that controls the thyroid gland itself?
 The answer to that is the pituitary gland.
 When the pituitary gland “senses” that your body’s thyroid hormone levels need to be adjusted, it sends a hormonal signal to the thyroid gland in the form of thyroid-stimulating hormone (known as “TSH”).
-More TSH in your blood typically means that your thyroid isn’t pumping out enough thyroid hormones.
+So what does high TSH mean?
+High TSH levels in your blood typically mean that your thyroid isn’t pumping out enough thyroid hormones.